 Anybody familiar with a commute to work – or, in fact, any use of public transport – knows only too well that no matter how unpleasant it may normally seem, it can always get worse.
 It can get hot.
 Many commuters rely on crammed, stuffy trains filled with people so impatient and frustrated they practically radiate their own heat.
 And while using public transport is good for our planet, travelling on a hot train is far from the ideal way to spend the short-lived summer we experience in the UK.
 Not that cars are much better either, sitting in standstill traffic with the sun beating down on you and baking you in your own vehicle…nobody wants it.

-Today marks a significant change in the way you’re billed for calling numbers that begin with 084, 087, 09 or 118.
-These numbers, known as ‘service numbers’ are used by companies to offer services of all types.
-Some conference call providers for example, use an 08 dial in number (although we don’t do that because we want you to be able to make conference calls for free!).
-If you’re not up to date, read on to find out how the changes to call charges will affect you and your phone bill.
+On 1st July 2015 there was a significant change to the way you’re billed for calling numbers that begin with 084, 087, 09 or 118.
+These numbers, known as ‘service numbers‘ are used by companies of all types.
+Some conference call providers for example, use an 084 or 087 dial in number (although we certainly don’t – because we want you to be able to make conference calls for free!)